oldnyc/oldnyc.github.io/js/MIGRATION.md

 - [ ] Run prettier
 - [ ] Remove my maps API key from the repo
 - [ ] Set up webpack dev server
+- [ ] The "view original" links to the NYPL site are broken

 Topological sort: